ADHD Questions & Answers

 What are the different types of ADHD?

-Can ADHD be treated?
+Can ADHD be managed?

 Do adults get ADHD, or is it just for kids?